nsarsoftware/cv/index.md

 ## Currently

 Based in Helsinki, Finland.
-Working in games industry on tech & internal tools.
+Working on mobile apps as a consultant.

 ### Specialized in